dom6770/SubMerger/README.md

 It supports at the moment only VobSubs (.idx, .sub).

+## Compatibility

+- Windows
+- Linux

+## Requirements

+- mkvmerge (https://mkvtoolnix.download/windows/releases/) (tested with v74 and v86)
+- Linux: glibc

 ## Installation

-- Download the binary
-- Download mkvmerge
-- Put the SubMerger.exe into the SABnzbd Scripts Folder (found in the SABnzbd settings unter "Folders")
+- Put the binary into the SABnzbd Scripts Folder (found in the SABnzbd settings unter "Folders")
 - Modify settings in SABnzbd settings under "Categories" and select "SubMerger.exe"

-## ToDo & Planned Features

-- improve mkvmerge binary "finding"
-- add .srt support